What is “Teeth-in Day,” or “All-on Four” Dental Implants?

 In an ideal situation teeth can be removed, or an existing denture replaced in a single appointment–commonly called “teeth in a day.”
 The doctor works with a dental lab technician to join the dental implants to the dental implant bridge and the patient can leave th office smiling and chewing again!

-Options related to Immediate Replacement for Missing teeth and “Teeth in a Day”
+Options related to Immediate Replacement for Missing teeth ( “All-on One,” “Teeth in a Day”)

 In reality—patients should be advised—final determination of the number and time frame may not be accurately determined until the day of surgery.
 I have often said (very accurately) that only “one person” can give promises, and “he” is not doing dentistry—we do what is best for the patient!